LizzyonGit/court_love/README.md

 - __Navbar__

     - The navbar holds the logo, menu links depending on the login state of the user, the cart icon (tennis rackquet) and current cost for all lessons in the cart.
 The logo is in the upper left corner in the expanded navbar, in the compressed navbar it is in the center.
+When the compressed navbar is opened, it is bottom left.

     Navbar logged in user: